-Purpose for the job:

-The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for supervision.
-The Health Officer provides professional technical, operational and administrative assistance throughout the programming process for the Health Programme within the Country Programme, fromdevelopment planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.
+Purpose for the job: The Emergency Health Officer reports to the Chief of Health and Nutrition for supervision.
+The Emergency Health Officer provides professional technical, operational and administrative assistance throughout the programming process for the Health and Nutrition Section within the Country Programme, from development planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks as related to health emergency preparedness and response.

-II.
+III.
 Key function, accountabilities and related duties/tasks